How will you improve population health?

 The Loyola University Chicago Master of Public Health program admits students twice a year for the Fall and Spring semesters.
 MPH candidates must complete and submit their application via SOPHAS.
 MD/MPH program must follow a different application process.
 Apply for dual degree and certificate programs through the Loyola University Chicago online application system.

 - Applicants must have a bachelor’s degree from an accredited institution.

 - Official transcripts from all undergraduate and graduate institutions attended.
 Transcripts must show completed undergraduate coursework in algebra (calculus recommended), writing, physical and biological sciences, and social sciences.

-- A GPA of 3.0 or above is recommended, but not required, for admission.
+- A GPA of 3.0 or higher is recommended, but not required, for admission.

-- At least one of the following scores: GRE, MCAT, GMAT, or LSAT.
+- A GPA of less than 3.0 must be accompanied by at least one of the following scores: GRE, MCAT, GMAT, or LSAT.

 - Applicants with an advanced academic or professional degree (MD, DO, JD, PhD, ScD, etc.) from a U.S. or Canadian institution may request a GRE waiver.

 - Waivers for other advanced degrees (MBA, MPH, MPP, MSW, etc.) will be considered on a case-by-case basis; waivers are generally granted if the degree is from an institution that required the applicant to take a graduate admissions test such as the GRE or MCAT.